bluek8s/kubedirector/doc/kubedirector-development.md

 5. repeat from step 1

 If you have made changes that affect the RBAC or the KubeDirector deployment resource spec, you'll need to reset the cycle with a "make teardown" followed by "make deploy".
 Then you can immediately do "make redeploy" and start testing again.

+Note: if you are using this redeploy cycle for your testing, you could choose to substitute "make compile" for "make build" in step 1.
+This will be faster because it only builds the KubeDirector executable, without rebuilding the container image.
+You will need to be sure to finally do "make build" before any "make push" however, because otherwise your container image will not be up-to-date with your tested changes.